 How Can I Further Improve My Child's Safety?

-In addition to placing your infant on her back to sleep, it’s important to follow the AAP’s other safety guidelines.
+In addition to placing your infant on its back to sleep, it’s important to follow the AAP’s other safety guidelines.
 These include room sharing, using a pacifier, having a firm surface (like a crib, bassinet, or play yard), and nothing in the bed except for a fitted sheet.
 If you decide to swaddle or use a sleep sack, make sure that you watch for signs of overheating.

 When Should I Call the Doctor?